324103210046jnapika/FUTURE_CS_03/Task3_API Security Risk Analysis/README.md

 1. Attacker accesses the API
 2. No authentication required
 3. Data is retrieved easily
-4. Data can be misused
+4. Data can be misused for phishing or spam

 ---